bman46/InstagramEmbedDiscordBot/docs/Install.md

 2. An internet connection with access to Instagram and Discord
 3. At least one throw away Instagram account
 4. A Discord bot token [Instructions here](https://www.writebots.com/discord-bot-token/)
+    - The bot account must have the `message content intent` enabled

 ## Installation Steps:
 ### Step 1: